morfioce/basic-python3/README.md

 ![Python version 6][py-version]

-I highly recommend that you install the anaconda distribution from [here][download-anacoda-win]
+I highly recommend that you install the anaconda distribution from this [site][download-anaconda-win]

 ## 1.2 Linux users
 If you are using ubuntu chances are you have already python 3 installed.